SONM [old] (SNM) Hits 24 Hour Volume of $88,593.00

 According to CryptoCompare, “SONM is a a multi-purpose decentralized supercomputer for general purpose computing, allowig users to monetize their idle hardware and providing services that range from site hosting to scientific calculations.
 The SONM project implements a fog computing structure instead of a costly cloud structure, reducing middlemen fees.
 The SNM token is required to buy and sell computational power in the SONM network. “

-It is usually not possible to buy alternative cryptocurrencies such as SONM [old] directly using U.S. dollars.
-Investors seeking to acquire SONM [old] should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+It is usually not currently possible to buy alternative cryptocurrencies such as SONM [old] directly using US dollars.
+Investors seeking to trade SONM [old] should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy SONM [old] using one of the aforementioned exchanges.

 Receive News & Updates for SONM [old] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SONM [old] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.